sebsprojects/ripser/README.md

 In this repository the original code is restructured, simplified and feature-reduced in the interest of education.
 More specifically:
 - Restructured source code separate core functions and data types (in [ripser\_core.hpp](./ripser_core.hpp)) from specific implementations of the reduction algorithm
+- Moved all functionality regarding the reduction algorithm out of the `ripser` class and pass the `ripser` object to functions instead
 - Simplified types and only a bare minimum of templates
 - Many added comments
 - Implementation of persistent homology and cohomology **without** optimizations